-Develop and test robust underwater video cameras for benthic habitat surveying and monitoring
+- Develop and test robust underwater video cameras for seabed surveying and monitoring from fishing vessels

-Undertake marine survey and monitoring work in partnership with fishers, with the principle aim of assessing the condition of selected habitats and species or, where appropriate, developing innovative and collaborative survey designs illustrating the efficacy of new fisheries management measures within MPAs
+- Undertake marine survey and monitoring work in partnership with fishers, to assess the condition of selected habitats and species and assess the effectiveness of new fisheries management measures

-Analyse survey data to inform reporting and assessment obligations in relation to the protection and restoration of marine biodiversity
+- Analyse survey data to meet reporting and assessment obligations in relation to the protection and restoration of marine biodiversity

-Increase stakeholder participation and engagement through training events and on-going dialogue and communication
+- Increase stakeholder participation and engagement through on-going dialogue and communication

-- Ensure effective dissemination of the project's outputs through on-going outreach and knowledge exchange
+- Ensure effective dissemination of the project's outputs through outreach and knowledge exchange

-These objectives will be delivered through five key work packages encompassing: marine surveys, monitoring equipment design and development, data standards and management, and outreach and knowledge exchange.
+These objectives will be delivered through several key work packages encompassing: marine surveys, monitoring equipment design and development, data standards and management, and outreach and knowledge exchange.

-The proposal entails close collaboration between Marine Scotland Planning & Policy (MPP), Marine Scotland Science (MSS), Scottish Natural Heritage (SNH) and the fishing industry who will each play their part in ensuring the successful delivery of the project.
-SNH and MSS will work closely with MPP to ensure prioritisation of monitoring and survey effort in accordance with the Scottish MPA Monitoring Strategy.
+The project is a collaboration between Marine Scotland (MS), Scottish Natural Heritage (SNH) and the fishing industry who will each play their part in ensuring the successful delivery of the project.
+The project is being managed by Seascope Fisheries Research Ltd, with Crangon Ltd and Marine Ecological Consulting providing monitoring survey expertise and stakeholder engagement support respectively.